Dfte/Discovery/README.md

 </p>

 # To Do list :

+ - Find a way to detect emails patterns
      - Query HaveIBeenPowned API to gather statistics about pwned emails

+ - Improve the scanning function for different services :
      - May be add some web scanner or API that detects flaws related to a certain CMS
- - Improve the scanning function for different services
+     - Add Http screenshot
+     - Parse output of searchsploit results
+      - Add UDP scans

  - Find a way to deal with Googles Captchas
+    - Add the possibility to use some modules with a list of domains (will be done for --subbrute/--sublist, and --harvest but not  for --gather because they are 80% chances we got blocked by google, tho i might implement it when i'll find a way to bypass googles captacha)
  - Dynamic display for the document dowloads

+ -Add IP/domains discovery :
      - add ip2host to detect new virtual hosts
      - check for reverse dns
      - Check CN's in protocoles' certificates (ssh, ftps....)
- - Improve scanning phase
- - Add Http screenshot
- - Parse output of searchsploit results
- - Add UDP scans
- - Add the possibility to use some modules with a list of domains (will be done for --subbrute/--sublist, and --harvest but not for --gather because they are 80% chances we got blocked by google, tho i might implement it when i'll find a way to bypass googles captacha)
- - Find aw ay to detect emails patterns